william-aqn/item-treasury/README.md

 * double click to `update.cmd`

 ## How to use
-Command to open Bruteforce window `/ru`
+Command to open Bruteforce window `/ru` or right mouse click on plugin icon

 Drop into Bruteforce window item from bag, result printed into chat
 ![How to use](/screen.png)